 If you are using GKE or Anthos clusters on Google Cloud to migrate from VMware, AWS, or Azure, set up Migrate for Compute Engine.
 Migrate for Compute Engine works with your source platform to facilitate the streaming of migration data from your source VMs.

 Set up a GKE or Anthos cluster for processing the migration.
 You do the migration by using this cluster before deploying to a production cluster.
 The GKE processing clusters can be located in the Cloud or on-premises:

-Install and configure Migrate for Anthos and GKE on your processing cluster.
+Install and configure Migrate to Containers on your processing cluster.